+GOAL:

-- GOAL: "The efficient provision of public facilities to residents of Juno Beach which protects investments in, and maximizes the use of, existing facilities, while promoting sustainable development and redevelopment." - Objective 1: To provide capital improvements that correct existing deficiencies, accommodate desired future growth, and/or replace worn-out or obsolete facilities, as indicated in the 5-Year Schedule of Improvements of this element. - Policy 1.1: The Town shall include all projects identified in the elements of this Comprehensive Development Plan and determined to be of relatively large scale and high cost (\$10,000 or greater), as capital improvement projects for inclusion within the 5-Year Schedule of Improvements.
-Capital costs shall be defined to include land and improvement costs, including necessary planning, feasibility and/or engineering studies related thereto. - Policy 1.2: The Town shall, as a matter of priority, schedule for funding any capital improvement project in the 5-Year Schedule of Improvements which is designed to correct existing public facility deficiencies, including renewal and/or replacement. - Policy 1.3: A Capital Improvements Coordinating Committee shall be created, composed of the Town Manager, Finance Director and operating department heads for the purpose of evaluating and ranking, in order of priority, projects proposed for inclusion in the 5-Year Schedule of Improvements. - Policy 1.4: Proposed capital improvement projects shall be evaluated and ranked in order of priority, according to the following guidelines: - (a) Whether the project is needed to protect public health and safety, to fulfill the Town's legal commitment to provide facilities and services, to preserve or achieve full use of existing facilities, including replacement or renewal, or eliminate capacity deficits; - (b) Whether the project increases efficiency of use of existing facilities, prevents or reduces future improvement costs, provided service to developed areas lacking full service, or promotes in-fill development; - (c) Whether the project represents a logical extension of facilities and services within a designated Town Planning Area; - (d) Whether the project can be financed within the current or projected budgetary framework of the town; and
+The efficient provision of public facilities to residents of Juno Beach which protects investments in, and maximizes the use of, existing facilities, while promoting sustainable development and redevelopment.

+To provide capital improvements that correct existing deficiencies, accommodate desired future growth, and/or replace worn-out or obsolete facilities, as indicated in the 5-Year Capital Improvement Plan (CIP) of this element.

+The Town shall include all projects identified in the elements of this Comprehensive Development Plan that are determined to be of relatively large scale and high cost (\$10,000 or greater), as capital improvement projects for inclusion within the 5-Year Capital Improvement Plan.
+Capital costs shall be defined to include land and improvement costs, including necessary planning, feasibility and/or engineering studies related thereto.

+The Town shall, as a matter of priority, schedule for funding any capital improvement project in the 5-Year Capital Improvement Plan which is designed to correct existing public facility deficiencies, including renewal and/or replacement.

+A Capital Improvements Coordinating Committee shall be created, composed of the Town Manager, Finance Director, and operating department heads for the purpose of evaluating and ranking, in order of priority, projects proposed for inclusion in the 5-Year Capital Improvement Plan.

+Proposed capital improvement projects shall be evaluated and ranked in order of priority, according to the following guidelines:

+- (a) Whether the project is needed to protect public health and safety, to fulfill the Town's legal commitment to provide facilities and services, to preserve or achieve full use of existing facilities, including replacement or renewal, or eliminate capacity deficits; - (b) Whether the project increases efficiency of use of existing facilities, prevents or reduces future improvement costs, provides service to developed areas lacking full service, or promotes in-fill development, - (c) Whether the project represents a logical extension of facilities and services, - (d) Whether the project can be financed within the current or projected budgetary framework of the town,